North Woods Project:

 Figure 4.3: A more positive representation of interacting with snakes, criticizing the “kill it with a shovel” adage sometimes seen online.

-Ultimately, the “Herps of the North Wood'' project considers herpetology in the North Woods and University of Rhode Island campus, with discussion on ethical handling (or lack of handling), some uses of videography in herpetology, and the critical opportunity for community engagement.
+Ultimately, the “Herps of the North Woods" project considers herpetology in the North Woods and University of Rhode Island campus, with discussion on ethical handling (or lack of handling), some uses of videography in herpetology, and the critical opportunity for community engagement.
 The project is currently visualized in an ArcGIS StoryMap in order to include a prototype habitat map.
 The habitat map was inspired by a desire to increase the accessibility of herping.
 Amphibians and reptiles can be hard to find and going herping without a plan can be overwhelming.
 Mapping and otherwise visualizing potential “herp habitat" (Figure 4.4) can both encourage active participation and offer a way for people who cannot physically visit to come herping in the North Woods.

 Figure 4.4: Screenshot of a prototype herp habitat map.
 This map identifies three types of herp habitat: edge habitat (3), stone walls (2), and vernal pools (1).